Proposal Initiation, Development, and Processing

 Specify procedural steps necessary in initiating, developing, and processing a research proposal.
 To allow sufficient time for soliciting assistance and review by appropriate departmental, college, and university representatives, grant proposal submissions require advance planning.

-All COHS research and sponsored-project proposals will be routed through the researcher's Department Chair, COHS Assistant Dean for Research, and the Office of Research Services (ORS) prior to submission to the funding source.
-If the proposal is being submitted to a foundation or corporation, it must also be routed through the COHS Office of Corporate and Foundation Relations within the TTU Office of Development.
+All CoHS research and sponsored-project proposals will be routed through the researcher's Department Chairperson, CoHS Assistant Dean for Research, and the Office of Research Services (ORS) prior to submission to the funding source.
+If the proposal is being submitted to a foundation or corporation, it must also be routed through the CoHS Office of Corporate and Foundation Relations within the TTU Office of Development.
 Proposals not routed through the appropriate channels may not be honored by TTU, and Principal Investigators (PIs) will not receive credit for the submission either by the university or college.
 This policy will apply regardless of the mechanism of submission, i.e., mail delivery or web-based submission.
 TTU Ops 74.01 through 74.10 provide additional information regarding TTU research policies and procedures.

-All proposals submitted to ORS must include a completed and signed Internal Routing Form.
-The Department Chair’s signature on the routing form signifies the appropriate Department Chair(s) have reviewed and approved the completed proposal and all its contents.
+- All proposals submitted to ORS must include a completed and signed Internal Routing Form.
+The Department Chairperson's signature on the routing form signifies the appropriate Department Chairperson(s) have reviewed and approved the completed proposal and all its contents.
 Completion of this form is the only mechanism for obtaining institutional credit for proposal submission.
-Department Chairs also need to stamp the routing form and assign a departmental number.
+Department Chairpersons also need to stamp the routing form and assign a departmental number.

-To comply with new university processes of Cost Sharing, if proposals include a cost sharing commitment, Department Chairs need to maintain a copy of the Internal Routing Form for their records.
+- To comply with new university processes of Cost Sharing, if proposals include a cost sharing commitment, Department Chairpersons need to maintain a copy of the Internal Routing Form for their records.
 This will be used to reconcile budget revisions after funding is received.